Eat your vegetables, Mom always said. They’re good for you!

-All of this leads to a deeper question.
+All of this leads to a more profound question.
 Why do we humans relish the junk food that isn’t good for us, but only tolerate the healthier fare that is good for us?
 We notice the same phenomenon in our three cats.
 They gobble with gusto their cheap, unhealthy treats, but turn their noses in disdain at the pricey, healthy fare of salmon and vegetables — more food that ends up in the garbage.

-For now, I plan to dig into a nice, heaping serving of my wife’s healthy veggie salad along with a sloppy Italian beef sandwich and salty French fries smothered in cheese sauce.
+For now, I plan to dig into a heaping serving of my wife’s healthy veggie salad along with a sloppy Italian beef sandwich and salty French fries smothered in cheese sauce.